ktoso/akka-raft/README.md

 This is an akka based implementation of the Raft consensus algorithm.

-It is akka-cluster (which is _experimental_) aware, and supports the additional features of raft such as: mambership changes and (_not yet_) snapshotting.
+It is **akka-cluster** aware, and supports the additional features of raft such as: mambership changes and (_not yet_) snapshotting.

-**This is still work in progress and has not been stress tested (athough it is tested on multiple nodes already)**
+<span style="color:red; font-weight:bold">This is still work in progress and has not been stress tested (athough it is tested on multiple nodes already)</span>

 Basic info
 ===========